food and mood swings of spring

 Chances are these deficits may leave you feeling both hungry and angry.

 Could there be something happening inside, driving the hunger dial up?

-Biologically, the liver itself—that way—station of all things potentially hostile—is a source of feedback for hunger.
-If the liver starts to release its stored sugar (called glycogen) to meet the body’s energy requirements, it will signal the brain to initiate hunger pangs to address the tapped energy through food.
+Biologically, the liver itself—that way-station of all things potentially hostile—is a source of feedback for hunger.
+If the liver starts to release its stored sugar (called glycogen) to meet the body’s energy requirements, it will signal the brain to initiate hunger to address the tapped energy through food.

-Yet what I’ve been realizing this week is that sometimes it’s not a matter of analyzing.
+What I’ve been realizing this week is that sometimes it’s not a matter of analyzing.
 Instead it’s a matter of being.

 Being with the hunger.